kaiosilveira/refactoring/README.md

-# Refactoring

 **🚧 This repository is a work in progress and is being constantly updated.
 Stay tuned! 🚧**

-This repository is a working implementation of the refactoring patterns described in the "Refactoring" book, by Martin Fowler.
+ℹ️ _This repository is a working implementation of the refactoring patterns described in the "Refactoring" book, by Martin Fowler.
+Please refer to [Refactoring](https://martinfowler.com/books/refactoring.html) for more info about Fowler's work on the topic._

+# Refactoring

 Throughout my entire career I've seen experienced engineers making the mistake of performing destructive\* changes in a code base and committing it as "refactoring".
 I'm no different and have done it myself more times than I can count.
 After reading the book and understanding in-depth what "refactoring" means as a discipline, I started to pay way more attention on the small details involved in changing existing code, either when aiming to improve its readability and architecture or when adding new functionality.
 Fowler mentions the "two hats" in the book as a metaphor to explain that we should do one thing at a time: we are either refactoring or introducing new code / changing behavior, but we should always try to avoid performing both actions at once.